This article also appears in the book Jupiter – Reports, Stories and Excerpts

 I am one of your smallest fans (I weigh less than 100 lbs.) and have told all my enemies about spillway.com.

 yours (as long as those southern comfort binges don’t count) faithfully,

 -unemployed and snickering

-I almost began to believe that out of the thousands and thousands of people who had rifled through the site, someone had seen themselves or someone, or something more personal than public, but ironically went unrecognized.
+I almost began to believe that out of the thousands of people who had rifled through the site, someone had seen themselves or someone, or something more personal than public, but ironically it went unrecognized.
 They had not made the correct associations or connections.
 A familiar element might have been missing.
-I realized I wouldn’t even recognize a picture of myself from twenty years ago, if there were no associations, or the photo was totally out of context.
+I realized I probably wouldn’t even recognize a picture of myself from twenty years ago, if there were no associations, or the photo was totally out of context.

 Also, by its very nature, any kind of treasure or found item is a complete contradiction between something that is both fixed and lost simultaneously.
 It contains both of these qualities as an object.

-At that time I had also installed automated CGI boards which were just simple guest-books for the latest top seven found photos.
+At that time I had also installed automated bulletin boards which were just simple guest-books for the latest top seven found photos.
 There was no editorial on these top seven photos.
-Much of the quality of the posts declined due to this immediately.
+Much of the quality of the posts and what they added to the experience immediately declined due to this.
 People seemed more interested in posting their comments, if they were not threatened by the other comments, and perspectives.
 The same laws remained from before.
 Adding to the experience made others add to the experience.
-What was also interesting, was that people did not think about what they were saying, as they had no human who judged what they were saying before.
+What was also interesting, was that people definitely did not think about what they were saying, as no one judged their ideas.
 It was clear also that the more vulnerable the content of the photos, the more depraved and detached the posting was.

 If one examines the project as a type of organic system, one would align it to an organism which is highly random in nature, viral in its level of abstraction and association, and which seems to subsist in a perpetual gray area.